 For those eligible, donating IRA funds to charity through a Qualified Charitable Distribution (QCD) may yield the biggest tax bang for your charitable buck.

 There are a few simple requirements for an IRA distribution gift: The check must not pass through the donor’s hands; it must be written by the custodian of the IRA directly to the charity, which must be a qualifying charity other than a donor advised fund or a private foundation; and you will need an acknowledgement from the charity for the gift.

-While a donation from an IRA can be made at any time to a charitable organization, the Community Foundation staff points out that Giving Tuesday, on November 27, may be the perfect time for giving such a gift.
+While a donation from an IRA can be made at any time to a charitable organization, the Community Foundation staff points out that Giving Tuesday, on December 1, 2020, may be the perfect time for giving such a gift.